thanhtin99/ATM-Transaction-Management/README.md

 table, Transaction Type Dimension Table, Hour dimension table, and Calendar dimension.
 ## 2. Business Problems
-Wisabi Bank wants to answer several business problem questions related to its ATM transactions data, which include:
+Bank wants to answer several business problem questions related to its ATM transactions data, which include:

 i.
 What is the average transaction amount by location and transaction type? ii.
 Which ATM location has the highest number of transactions per day, and at what time of the day do the transactions occur most frequently? iii.
 Which age group has the highest number of transactions, and which transaction type do they usually perform? iv.
 What is the trend of transaction volume and transaction amount over time, and are there any seasonal trends or patterns?